Skip to content

 Things to think about before applying for access to the data

-You should bear in mind a few points before applying to access the data:
+You should bear in mind a few points before applying to access the data.

-You will need to use specialist software to work with this data such as SPSS or Stata.
+You will likely need to use specialist software to work with this data such as SPSS or Stata.
 The data is provided in csv format which is compatible with most statistical software.
 If you do not have people in-house who are experienced users of this type of software, you will need to look at outsourcing the analysis of the data.

 Back to top